Five Suns: Variations and alternative myths

 Most of what is known about the ancient Aztecs comes from the few codices to survive the Spanish conquest.
-Their myths can be confusing not only because of the lack of documentation, but also because there are many popular myths that seem to contradict one another because they were originally passed down by word of mouth and because the Aztecs adopted many of their gods from other tribes, both assigning their own new aspects to these gods and endowing them with aspects of similar gods from various other cultures.
+Their myths can be confusing because of the lack of documentation and also because there are many popular myths that seem to contradict one another.
+This happened due to the fact that they were originally passed down by word of mouth and because the Aztecs adopted many of their gods from other tribes, both assigning their own new aspects to these gods and endowing them with those of similar gods from various other cultures.
 Older myths can be very similar to newer myths while contradicting one another by claiming that a different god performed the same action, probably because myths changed in correlation to the popularity of each of the gods at a given time.

 Other variations on this myth state that Coatlicue, the earth goddess, was the mother of the four Tezcatlipocas and the Tzitzimitl.
 Some versions say that Quetzalcoatl was born to her first, while she was still a virgin, often mentioning his twin brother Xolotl, the guide of the dead and god of fire.
 Tezcatlipoca was then born to her by an obsidian knife, followed by the Tzitzimitl and then Huitzilopochtli.
 The most popular variation including Coatlicue depicts her giving birth first to the Tzitzimitl.
 Much later she gave birth to Huitzilopochtli when a mysterious ball of feathers appeared to her.
 The Tzitzimitl then decapitated the pregnant Coatlicue, believing it to be insulting that she had given birth to another child.
 Huitzilopochtli then sprang forth from her womb wielding a serpent of fire and began his epic war with the Tzitzimitl, who were also referred to as the Centzon Huitznahuas.
 Sometimes he is said to have decapitated Coyolxauhqui and either used her head to make the moon or thrown it into a canyon.
 Further variations depict the ball of feathers as being the father of Huitzilopochtli or the father of Quetzalcoatl and sometimes Xolotl.